romnn/cookiecutter-pypackage/docs/tutorial.rst

 Tutorial
 ========

-.. note:: Did you find any of these instructions confusing? `Edit this file`_
+.. note:: Do you find any of these instructions confusing? `Edit this file`_
           and submit a pull request with your improvements!

 .. _`Edit this file`: https://github.com/romnnn/cookiecutter-pypackage/blob/master/docs/tutorial.rst